-Ashley Rotchford is a member of Archer’s Immigration & Global Mobility Group, where she represents employers in all of their immigration needs.
-Ashley counsels clients on myriad immigration issues, including regulatory and statutory compliance.
+Ashley Rotchford is a member of Archer’s Immigration & Global Mobility Group, where she represents employers of all shapes and sizes in myriad of industries as it relates to all of their immigration needs.
+Ashley counsels clients on immigration issues, including, but not limited to regulatory and statutory compliance.
 She routinely handles matters with a number of different government agencies, such as the Department of Homeland Security, United States Citizenship and Immigration Services, the Department of Labor, and the Department of State.
 She advises legal and human resources departments on immigration compliance, implementation of immigration policies, and management of visa options for current and potential candidates.
 Ashley drafts and files immigration petitions with USCIS and consulates, including, but not limited to: H-1B, O-1, EB-1, EB-2/EB-3, L-1, Marriage-Based Green Cards, responses to Requests for Evidence, and Adjustments of Status, as well as dependent and derivative filings.
-In addition, Ashley utilizes her expertise for the PERM-based Green Card process to counsel clients on formulating best PERM practices and advising on the drafting of minimum recruitments, as well as the remainder of the PERM process.
+In addition, Ashley utilizes her expertise with the PERM-based Green Card process to counsel clients on formulating best PERM practices and advising on the drafting of minimum recruitments, as well as the remainder of the PERM process.

 Prior to joining Archer, Ashley was an associate in the Immigration department of a Mid-Atlantic regional Top 200 law firm.
 Following law school, Ashley served as a law clerk to the Honorable Steven J. Polansky P.J.Cv., New Jersey Judiciary, Camden, NJ.